cproctor/ub-cs-education-handbook/source/introduction.md

 At the same time, our identities, relationships, and worlds are built upon computational technologies.
-Youth today live new kinds of digital lives which were unimaginable to previous generations; our schools need to adapt to meet their needs and welcome their identites and experiences.
+Youth today live new kinds of digital lives which were unimaginable to previous generations; our schools need to adapt to meet their needs and welcome their identities and experiences.
-A more just and democratic society depends on imformed and engaged democratic participation.
+A more just and democratic society depends on informed and engaged democratic participation.
 Today, that means cultivating vibrant and diverse cultures of computational literacy rooted in the communities and cultures served by our schools.
 We look forward to welcoming you into this community.